alex-frost/alex-frost/_posts/2014-03-08-yadr-terminator.md

 #### Extra tweaks

+All added to the "~/.vimrc.after" file

-* Setting gvim to save when focus is lost on a window (e.g. you click away) stops you having to type `:w` all the time so at the bottom of "~./vimrc" I add:
+* Setting gvim to save when focus is lost on a window (e.g. you click away) stops you having to type `:w` :
 `:au FocusLost * :wa`

 * I like to have NERDTree open by default so I also add:
 `:au VimEnter * NERDTree | wincmd p`

+* To use the linux system clipboard `set clipboard=unnamedplus`

 * it is a bit annoying that the Sneak plugin remaps 'S' so I also deleted these lines (295-297) from ".yadr/vim/bundle/vim-sneak/plugin/sneak.vim"